Setting up a Materials Module #

 To generate the Unity SDK run:

-To see the generated Unity SDK look in 5-ext/ext-player-data/player-data-generated-types/target/unity-sdk/.
+To see the generated Unity SDK, look in [project-name]/[project-name]-player-data/player-data-generated-types/target/unity-sdk/.

 5. Test the Module #